Vyral/eddie-nguyen/_posts/2019-08-22-4-refinancing-options-following-the-feds-rate-cut.md

 {% include youtube.html %}

-The Fed recently dropped some big news about interest rates that make now a prime moment to refinance.
-Here’s what you need to know.
+<p style="text-align: center;"><em>The Fed recently dropped some big news about interest rates that make now a prime moment to refinance.
+Here’s what you need to know.</em></p>

 A few weeks ago, the Federal Reserve cut interest rates by 0.25%.
 What now?